setalle/glider-waypoints/WP_Originals/README.md

 This directory contains the sources I have used to distill my own WP files.
 I have added the suffix SAN after converting a file to the new seeyou format and adapting it to my own labeling method.

 ##### Enemonzo
 Excellent repository you can find at [CVNE](http://www.cvne.it/).
-They even have pictures and videos.
+They even have "factsheets" and videos.
 NOTE: I have added two fields that were not in the .cup file but were present in the  the factsheets ("schede") they posted.
+Their .cup file contains many mire landables than their factsheets.

 ##### Valbrembo
-Another excellent repositorym found at the site [AVA Valbrembo](http://www.ava-valbrembo.it).
+Another excellent repository from the site [AVA Valbrembo](http://www.ava-valbrembo.it).

 ##### AVS
-The file I got in 2020 from my friends in Verona.
+This is the file I got in 2020 from my friends in Verona.
 Lots of good stuff, but I am not sure how updated it is.

 ##### Soaring Web France
 This is excellent, from the [site](https://soaringweb.org/TP/AP_alpes), updated in 2020.
 There is a google earth at the [site](http://www.planeur.net/_download/divers/TERRAINS%20VACHABLES%20-%20ALPES%20FRANCAISES.kmz)